EsoCoding/gtk-d-makefile/README.md

 ## Description

-Gtk-d is a DLang wrapper for Gtk+ and some other Gtk libs like Adwaita, Shumate.
+This Gtk-d is a DLang wrapper for Gtk-4 version and some other Gtk libs like Adwaita, Shumate, Gstreamer.
 You can use all libraries together or take one you need thanks DUB submodules

 | Library  | Submodule name | Description |